andrzejolszak/picat-blazor-monaco-ide/README.md

 ![](screenshot.png)

-Live demo (without the code compilation and execution server) available here: https://andrzejolszak.github.io/picat-blazor-monaco-ide/PicatBlazorMonaco/publish/wwwroot/
+## Live demo
+The code editor, without the code compilation and execution server, is available on the below link.
+This portion of the IDE run completely client-side and will not send you code to the server.
+You can turn it into a complete IDE experience with syntax error highlighting, compilation, execution and test runner if you start the compiler web service component on your own machine. https://andrzejolszak.github.io/picat-blazor-monaco-ide/PicatBlazorMonaco/publish/wwwroot/

+## Features
 Some of the features provided by the editor:
 - Syntax highlighting
 - Code completion with documentation for the built-in APIs (CTRL+Space)